spf13/cobra/README.md

 	rootCmd.Execute()
 }
 ```

-For a more complete example of a larger application, please checkout [Hugo](http://hugo.spf13.com)
+For a more complete example of a larger application, please checkout [Hugo](http://gohugo.io/).

 ## The Help Command

 Cobra automatically adds a help command to your application when you have subcommands.
 This will be called when a user runs 'app help'.
-Additionally help will also
+Additionally, help will also
 support all other commands as input.
-Say for instance you have a command called
+Say, for instance, you have a command called
-'create' without any additional configuration cobra will work when 'app help
+'create' without any additional configuration; Cobra will work when 'app help
 create' is called.
 Every command will automatically have the '--help' flag added.

 ### Example

-The following output is automatically generated by cobra.
+The following output is automatically generated by Cobra.
 Nothing beyond the
 command and flag definitions are needed.

     > hugo help

+    hugo is the main command, used to build your Hugo site.

-    A Fast and Flexible Static Site Generator built with
+    Hugo is a Fast and Flexible Static Site Generator
-    love by spf13 and friends in Go.
+    built with love by spf13 and friends in Go.

-    Complete documentation is available at http://hugo.spf13.com
+    Complete documentation is available at http://gohugo.io/.

     Usage:
       hugo [flags]
       hugo [command]

     Available Commands:
-      server          :: Hugo runs it's own a webserver to render the files
+      server          Hugo runs its own webserver to render the files
-      version         :: Print the version number of Hugo
+      version         Print the version number of Hugo
+      config          Print the site configuration
-      check           :: Check content in the source directory
+      check           Check content in the source directory
-      benchmark       :: Benchmark hugo by building a site a number of times
+      benchmark       Benchmark hugo by building a site a number of times.
-      help [command]  :: Help about any command
+      convert         Convert your content to different formats
+      new             Create new content for your site
+      list            Listing out various types of content
+      undraft         Undraft changes the content's draft status from 'True' to 'False'
+      genautocomplete Generate shell autocompletion script for Hugo
+      gendoc          Generate Markdown documentation for the Hugo CLI.
+      genman          Generate man page for Hugo
+      import          Import your site from others.

-     Available Flags:
+    Flags:
-      -b, --base-url="": hostname (and path) to the root eg. http://spf13.com/
+      -b, --baseURL="": hostname (and path) to the root, e.g. http://spf13.com/
-      -D, --build-drafts=false: include content marked as draft
+      -D, --buildDrafts[=false]: include content marked as draft
+      -F, --buildFuture[=false]: include content with publishdate in the future
+          --cacheDir="": filesystem path to cache directory.
+Defaults: $TMPDIR/hugo_cache/
+          --canonifyURLs[=false]: if true, all relative URLs will be canonicalized using baseURL
           --config="": config file (default is path/config.yaml|json|toml)
       -d, --destination="": filesystem path to write files to
+          --disableRSS[=false]: Do not build RSS files
+          --disableSitemap[=false]: Do not build Sitemap file
+          --editor="": edit new content with this editor, if provided
+          --ignoreCache[=false]: Ignores the cache directory for reading but still writes to it
+          --log[=false]: Enable Logging
+          --logFile="": Log File path (if set, logging enabled automatically)
+          --noTimes[=false]: Don't sync modification time of files
+          --pluralizeListTitles[=true]: Pluralize titles in lists using inflect
+          --preserveTaxonomyNames[=false]: Preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu")
       -s, --source="": filesystem path to read files relative from
-          --stepAnalysis=false: display memory and timing of different steps of the program
+          --stepAnalysis[=false]: display memory and timing of different steps of the program
+      -t, --theme="": theme to use (located in /themes/THEMENAME/)
-          --uglyurls=false: if true, use /filename.html instead of /filename/
+          --uglyURLs[=false]: if true, use /filename.html instead of /filename/
-      -v, --verbose=false: verbose output
+      -v, --verbose[=false]: verbose output
+          --verboseLog[=false]: verbose logging
-      -w, --watch=false: watch filesystem for changes and recreate as needed
+      -w, --watch[=false]: watch filesystem for changes and recreate as needed

-    Use "hugo help [command]" for more information about that command.
+    Use "hugo [command] --help" for more information about a command.

 Help is just a command like any other.
 There is no special logic or behavior
 around it.
-In fact you can provide your own if you want.
+In fact, you can provide your own if you want.

 ### Defining your own help